dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 ## Navigate within a tab

-Navigation can be performed within a tab, provided that the <xref:Microsoft.Maui.Controls.ContentPage> object is wrapped in a `NavigationPage` object:
+Navigation can be performed within a tab, provided that the <xref:Microsoft.Maui.Controls.ContentPage> object is wrapped in a <xref:Microsoft.Maui.Controls.NavigationPage> object:

 ```xaml
 <TabbedPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"